textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 # Textpattern documentation guidelines

-These guidelines, an extension of Textpattern’s [editorial style guide](https://docs.textpattern.com/brand/textpattern-editorial-guide), are specifically for the editorial upkeep of the [Textpattern CMS user documentation](https://docs.textpattern.com/).
+These guidelines, an extension of Textpattern’s [editorial style guide](https://docs.textpattern.com/brand/textpattern-editorial-guide), are specifically for the editorial upkeep of the [Textpattern user documentation](https://docs.textpattern.com/).
 Documentation editors, authors, and all interested contributors will want to read up here.

 **On this page:**